-For conducting the subproject screening process, DPHE Officials along with IWM Specialists & EMCRP Consultants jointly visited the proposed DRP Camp area (Camp_23).
+For conducting the subproject screening process, DPHE Officials along with IWM Specialists & EMCRP PMU Consultants jointly visited the proposed DRP Camp area (Camp_04.).
 The team primarily selected the site on the basis of transect view, community opinion, existing structures, improved sanitation coverage.
 Also considered the initial probable E&S impact, easy access to the DRP, especially the children, women and old aged.
-So, the team finally proposed location (with GPS) among the other alternative locations.
+So, the team finally proposed location (with GPS) among the other alternative locations (Figure-1 & Map-1).

-Solidarity International isWASH camp focal and IOM is area focal agency of the area and DPHE is implementing agency of the project which the financial assistance of World Bank.
-After establishing the proposed perhousehold toilet scheme in the area about 20 peoples will be benefitted through meeting their sanitation requirements.
+OXFAM is WASH camp focal and UNHCR is area focal agency of the area and DPHE is implementing agency of the project which the financial assistance of World Bank.
+After establishing the proposed per household toilet scheme in the area about 15 to 20 peoples will be benefitted through meeting their sanitation requirements.